 Program Description

 The Social Deviance concentration of Cal U's Bachelor of Arts in Sociology degree integrates concepts from various academic disciplines to examine and tackle the real-world issues of social deviance.
-Qualified undergraduate students in the Social Deviance concentration may be eligible to participate in the accelerated B.A.-to-M.Ed. program, which enables them to take graduate courses that apply to both their bachelor's degree in Sociology: Social Deviance and (thereafter) a master's degree in School Counseling.
+Qualified undergraduate students in the social deviance concentration may be eligible to participate in the accelerated B.A.-to-M.Ed. program, which enables them to take graduate courses that apply to both their B.A. in Sociology: Social Deviance and (thereafter) a master's degree in school counseling.

 Program Coordinator